 What is the Low and Middle Income Tax Offset (LMITO)?

-The LMITO is a tax offset of up to $1,080.
+The LMITO is a tax offset of up to $1,500 (for the 2022 income year).
 Originally introduced as an offset of $540 in Stage 1 of the Government’s larger Personal Income Tax Plan, Stage 2, which started on 1 July 2020, saw the tax offset increase to $1,080.

 If you’re an Australian resident for tax purposes and earn up to $126,000, you are eligible for the LMITO.